How to read this book

 We do not intend to provide a full technical reference for R Markdown in this cookbook.
-This cookbook aims to supplement, instead of replacing, the existing literature.
-Therefore readers may explore the following books if they want to seek further information:
+This cookbook aims to supplement, instead of replace, the existing literature.
+Therefore, readers may explore the following books if they want to seek further information:

 R Markdown: The Definitive Guide (Xie, Allaire, and Grolemund 2018), the technical reference for all R Markdown output formats in the rmarkdown package and several other extension packages.